Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     This is game dependent, not all games have the same folders and files.

 3. Edit `game_dir/package.json`.
     - Edit the `name` parameter to an unique id.
-This can simply the game's name or `title`.
+This can simply be the game's name or `title`.

-    - For RPG Maker MZ: Edit the `main` parameter so it point to `www/index.html` (**NOT** `index.html`).
+    - For RPG Maker MZ: Edit the `main` parameter so to `www/index.html` and the `icon` parameter to `www/icon/icon.png`.

     Example:
     ```
     {
-        "name": "0123 Super fun game",
+        "name": "Fun game",
         "main": "www/index.html",
-        "chromium-args": "--force-color-profile=srgb",
+        "js-flags": "--expose-gc",
         "window": {
-            "title": "",
+            "title": "Fun game v0.69",
-            "width": 1024,
+            "toolbar": false,
-            "height": 768,
+            "width": 816,
-            "position": "center",
+            "height": 624,
-            "icon": "icon/icon.png"
+            "icon": "www/icon/icon.png"
         }
     }
     ```